cme212/course/syllabus.md

 ## Homework policies

+### Late Days for homework assignments
-- Each student is allowed 2 homework late days over the quarter.
+- Each student is allowed 2 homework late days over the quarter on *homework assignments* (note this policy does not apply to exercise sets).
-  Homework assignments are typically due Friday at 4:30 P.M.
+  Homework assignments are typically due Fridays at 4:30 P.M.
+P.S.T., and exercise sets will typically be due on Tuesdays at 4:30 P.M.
 P.S.T.
-  Students may use their late days on the subsequent Saturday and Sunday.
+  For homework assignments *only*, students may use their late days on the subsequent Saturday and Sunday.
 No late work will be accepted after 11:59pm on the Sunday following the due date.
 This rule does not apply to the exercise assignments (EX0, etc).
 Late exercises are not accepted.
 These policies are in place to ensure the TAs a chance to grade your homeworks in an efficient manner and to keep students from falling behind.

+### Regrade requests
 - Each student is granted 3 non-valid regrade requests.
-Unused regrade requests will be translated to bonus points at the end of the quarter.
+Unused regrade requests will be translated to a small amount of bonus points at the end of the quarter.
 A regrade request is only counted as used if the points were not awarded to the student.
-Regrade requests are made by submitting a GitHub issue in the homework submission repository and assigning the TA who graded the homework.
+Regrade requests are made by submitting a GitHub issue in the homework submission repository and tagging or assigning the TA who graded the homework.

 ## Final Exam
 We anticipate that the final exam will be take-home.
 Students will be able to access